 Mortgage Investment Corporations

 An MIC is something like a bigger version of a syndicate.
-This is a much larger group of individual investors who pool their investment capital into an incorporated structure for the purpose of loaning out many mortgages at once.
+This is a much larger group of individual investors who pool their investment capital into an incorporated structure to loan out many mortgages at once.
 Another big difference between an MIC and a syndicate is that, unlike in a syndicate, the members of an MIC don’t necessarily get to choose who to lend to.
-Rather, the capital is pooled and the corporation as an entity will either approve or reject applicants.
+Rather, the capital is pooled, and the corporation will either approve or reject applicants.

 Why Borrow from a Private Lender?